-- The parties involved, their roles and responsibilities,
+- The parties involved, their roles and responsibilities;

-- The application and assessment process,
+- The application and assessment process;

-- Supply System operating principles,
+- Supply System operating principles;

-- The authorisations necessary,
+- The authorisations necessary;

-- Contracts,
+- Contracts;

-- Business processes for access to the Supply System,
+- Business processes for access to the Supply System;

-- Measurement,
+- Measurement;

-- Charging,
+- Charging;

 - Remedies and liabilities.

-Access to and use of potable Supply Systems downstream of water treatment works is covered by this Access Code.
+Access to and use of potable Supply Systems downstream of water treatment works is covered by this Access Code, and the BAF and the Trading and Procurement Code.